chiizujin/edsa/README.md

 - Updated Bounty Bugs with a few small fixes.
 - Fixed missing dependency reference in Infirmary DS update installer.
   **Note:** *You do not need to reinstall the agent if you have already installed it by manually copying iromcross2.c16 into the Images folder.*
+- Fixed an intermittent script error (maybe) and added SunlitMiracle's zombie check to the Norn of Intertility.

 **2025-08-16**
 - Infirmary Docking Station update released.
 Original agent by Lis Morris.